NetFoundry/azure-deploy/NetworkLoadBalancer/Azure/README.md

 ***IMPORTANT***
-    Update the parameters file to match your Azure Cloud / NetFoundry configurations, and install azure cli for your os
+    Update the parameters file to match your Azure Cloud / NetFoundry configurations, and install azure cli for your os If you want to change any of the default values, you can just add the new value to the parameters file, i.e.
+    ```json
+    "subnet": {
+       "value": "10.1.1.0/24"
+    }
+    ```

 ```
 git git@github.com:netfoundry/azure-deploy.git